teodorgross/awesome-ai/projects/librechat.md

 # LibreChat

-LibreChat is the ultimate open-source AI chat platform that combines the familiar ChatGPT interface with enhanced features and support for multiple AI providers.
+LibreChat is the ultimate open-source Chat platform that combines the familiar ChatGPT interface with enhanced features and support for multiple AI providers.
 Designed for both individual users and enterprise deployments, it offers comprehensive customization, security, and scalability while maintaining complete control over your AI conversations.

 ## Key Features